pananton/busrpc-spec/busrpc.md

   * their responsibilities (i.e., which methods are implemented or invoked by each service)
   * their configuration parameters

-Besides this, busrpc specification defines a mechanism to document individual API entity using protobuf comments and busrpc-specific [documentation commands](#documentation-commands).
+Besides this, busrpc specification defines a mechanism for documenting individual API entities using protobuf comments and busrpc-specific [documentation commands](#documentation-commands).
 Later busrpc [development tool](https://github.com/pananton/busrpc-dev) can be used to parse protocol files and build an API documentation from them.
 Those who used [Doxygen](https://doxygen.nl/) project will found this approach very familiar.

 ## Basic rules

 **Block comment** is a sequence of 1 or many protobuf comments without any gaps between them.
 Which format is used for comments does not matter (can be any combination of `//` and `/* ... */` comments).

-The following example contains a single block comment:
+The following example contains a single block comment.

 ```
 // Line 1